blck-iot/SNIxKWT/README.md

 Payloads are small byte-size data packets sent from the tracker.
 Helium is at this point only accepting Class A sensors.
 Class A sensor can send Payloads and are listening for a short period for an answer.
 This saves battery life, but has the downside that one can not just send commands.
-A workaround are **"Heartbeats".**.
+A workaround are **"Heartbeats"**.
 The sensor is sending in defined intervalls small payloads and makes it possible to send Downlink commands.

 ## Location Fix

 The LW001 can use three different ways to define its location.

-A) GPS B) WiFi C) BLE
+_A) GPS B) WiFi C) BLE_

 Lokalization via GPS should not require further explanation.
 Here we use it while the Cow is moving.
 The tracker can listen SSID's of WiFi networks or UUID's of buethooth beacons.
 If the location of beacon or Wifi Hotspots is know, one can calculate the Trackers location.